Have you ever subscribed to a stock newsletter only to feel disappointed because your results don’t come close to what was advertised?

 2. In addition they might use the tactic of including long-term results for stocks they recommended after their sell call in an effort to inflate their results.
 For example; they recommend stock “x” as a buy in 2004 and advise subscribers to sell the stock in 2006 for a nice return of 57%.
 Yet in their ad they’ll brag that they advised subscribers to buy stock “x” which went on to a 1,200% gain even though they recommended it to be sold after a much smaller gain.

 This is a tricky one to catch but if you read the disclaimers and footnotes where there results are reported you will be able to catch it.

-I could write a lot about this subject but the most important thing to remember is this: how has the newsletter editors recommendations performed in real-time?
-Real-time is measured from the time they recommend a stock without knowing future results to the time they suggest to sell it.
+I could write a lot about this subject but the most important thing to remember is this: how has the newsletter editors’ recommendations performed in real-time?
+Real-time is measured from the time they recommend a stock without knowing future results to the time they suggest selling it.
 If the ad is using back-fitted or hypothetical results it will be noted in the disclaimer or in small print somewhere on the advertisement.

 5. Changing strategy midstream or changing the stock newsletter name to hide bad results.
 I’ve seen this happen to a few newsletters as they jumped on the Emerging Markets or Gold Bandwagon.
 If and when those stock markets crash they will erase those results and start over.
 You must compare like to like and long term results.

 6. Stock market newsletters will sometimes compare their results to the wrong stock market index benchmark to make their results look better.
 For example an emerging market newsletter used to compare itself to S&P 500 as opposed to the emerging market index because the S&P 500 performed more poorly.
 The real question should have been; how were they doing relative to a comparable emerging market index?
 Why would they mislead investors like this?
 Simply to make their results look better than they actually are.